 https://padlet.com/nopanicsheffield/feedback for both Weds & Thursdays

-Thursdays have a quick introduction, a how was your week that lasts for 10 minutes, a topic for the rest of the first hour, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.
+Thursday group has a quick introduction, a "how was your week?" that lasts for 10 minutes, a topic for 45 mins, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.

 Room 2 above, which is where the Thursday morning groups are usually held.

 Room 4, above, is where the Wednesday night sessions are usually held.

 What we can't talk about in detail or do topics about

 Anxiety, depression and low mood are extremely broad topics, our groups are open and we want people to share in a safe environment.
 This also means that others are quite likely to find some material triggering or distressing.
 We ask people not to discuss specific details of child abuse, sexual abuse, suicide, and self-harm as other members or even volunteers may find this quite distressing.
 A one to one conversation with a facilitator (if they consent) may be appropriate for a small amount of discussion, but these issues should be discussed with a suitably trained therapist or specialist service.
 You can still come to the group in addition to any specialist therapy you may be having.

 Frequently Asked Questions

 Can anyone attend No Panic Sheffield Groups?

 Yes anyone over the age of 18 who has anxiety/depression/low mood.
 You don't need to be referred by a GP or other professional.
 Just get in touch with us by email and we will arrange for you to come to a group.
 Members travel from Chesterfield, Dronfield and Rotherham too.